-Video memory
+Video Memory

 Your computer comes with 2 MB of Synchronous Graphic RAM (SGRAM) video memory built into the logic board.
 The logic board contains a video memory expansion slot that accepts a Small Outline DIMM (SO-DIMM) to increase video memory up to a maximum of 6 MB.
+Depending on the configuration you purchased, an SO-DIMM may already be installed in the slot.
 The DIMM must meet these specifications:

-- 2 MB or 4 MB SGRAM SO-DIMM
+- A 2 MB or 4 MB SGRAM SO-DIMM

-- 32-bit wide, 144-pin, fast-paged
+- 64-bit wide, 144-pin

-- 83 MHz/12 ns cycle time or faster
+- 100 MHz/10 ns cycle time or faster